izazw/learning-log/README.md

         //output: "Wolf Trail"

 * used the spread operator to find the smallest value in the array with Math.min() to solve [one of kata in Codewars](https://www.codewars.com/kata/577a98a6ae28071780000989)

 ### Thoughts ###

-As I practice pair programming with a new colleague recently, I discovere once again how it's good to have an extra pair of eyes to debug the code (and it makes it so much more time-efficient).
+As I practice pair programming with a new colleague recently, I discovered once again how good it is to have an extra pair of eyes to debug the code (and it makes it so much more time-efficient).
 You know, I used to think that programming was all about doing your thing solo, like a one-person show.
 But the more I dive into it, the more I realize that it's actually a team sport.
 It's pretty cool how it's all about teamwork in the end!

 ### Links to work/resources ###
 [More about at()](https://www.freecodecamp.org/news/javascript-at-method/)